akka/akka/CONTRIBUTING.md

 the discipline may be more of a hindrance than a help so it is possible to disable it by setting the system property `akka.no.discipline` to any non-empty string value when starting up sbt: `sbt -Dakka.no.discipline=youbet`

-PR validation includes the discpline flags and will fail if the sources are not compiling with them enabled so if toggling the discpline flag make sure you enable it again and compile before submitting a PR.
+PR validation includes the discipline flags and therefore may fail if the flags were disabled during development.
+Make sure you compile your code at least once with discipline enabled before sending a PR.

 ### Preferred ways to use timeouts in tests